Russia’s services PMI stutters as recovery runs into inflation headwind

 “The upturn in output continued to be supported by stronger client demand, with new export orders rising at the quickest rate for just over two years.
 Reflecting efforts to ease pressure on capacity, firms expanded their workforce numbers at the sharpest pace since May 2011.
 Robust demand conditions reportedly boosted business confidence, which reached its highest since May 2019,” Markit added.

 But even in services inflation remains a problem.
-Inflationary pressures remained historically elevated despite rates of increase of both input prices and output charges easing, Markit reports.
+Inflationary pressures have remained historically elevated despite rates of increase of both input prices and output charges easing, Markit reports.

 At the same time, cost pressures remained historically elevated in June.
 Although the rate of input price inflation softened from that seen in May, it was quicker than the series trend.
 Companies stated that higher cost burdens stemmed from greater supplier prices and wage bills, Markit reports.